marklogic-community/marklogic-samplestack/browser/README.md

 Runs the tests against locally installed Chrome with automatically configured local Selenium server, assuming the middle-tier has been launched in a separate process, and prints the results to the console.

+Please note: if you either do not specify the middle-tier flag pr specify `external`, you are responsible for having a Java middle-tier running and ready.
+You are also responsible for ensuring that your MarkLogic server has a clean/up-to-date Samplestack configuration and seed data.
+In other words, you should probably run the middle-tier teardown process if you're not sure of the state of your dataset/configuration.

 ```bash
 gulp e2e --middle-tier=java --sauce --tags="~@broken"
 ```